MDAnalysis/UserGuide/doc/source/examples/snippets/README.rst

 Snippets
 ========

-Below are listed small examples of common tasks.
+Below is an unsorted list of small examples of common tasks.
 These are less detailed and in-depth than the ordinary tutorials.